Hope Mends Brokenness

 The death of a child shatters lives.
 Hope mends brokenness.
 The bones in the broad valley were made whole again by a proclamation of hope.
 Hope works because by its very nature it makes present the thing which is hoped for.
 In the aftermath of the death of a child and the grief that follows, hope makes present the healing and restoration to life that all bereaved parents long for.
 True, it does not bring back the child who died, but neither does remaining in the dark pit of grief.
 It is in living which one can best remember and be closest to the child who was lost.

 In what and who do we have our hope, in order that we might be brought from death back to life?
 There are many things that may help during grief, but ultimately the only solution to death and to grief is the Resurrection of Jesus Christ.
-Friends, do not let your hearts be troubled (John 14:1)!
+Do not let your hearts be troubled (John 14:1)!
 We have a God who has endured death and conquered it.
 He neither fears death nor grief, but is intimately present at every moment to heal, console, and restore us back to life!

 For further prayer: